minvws/nl-uzipoc-php-laravel/README.md

 # UziPoc Laravel / PHP OpenID connect client example
-This client provides an example how to connect to the https://github.com/minvws/nl-uzipoc-max OIDC service.
+This client provides an example of how to connect to the https://github.com/minvws/nl-uzipoc-max OIDC service.
 Or another OpenID Connect service that uses PKCE flow.

 > [!CAUTION]